eljo/site/_guide/01-introduction.md

 The tools are common: your git repo, a text editor, config files, scripts, and cloud services.

-The real challenge is building a simple and consistent pipeline.
-One that's easy for your entire development team to understand and maintain.
-One that lets you focus 100% on your app features and quality, and not waste time setting up and debugging your laptop or cloud computing environments.
+The real challenge is building a simple and consistent pipeline that's easy for your entire development team to understand, use, and maintain: that's why we built Convox.

-Convox is such a system.

 The Convox CLI follows a philosophy of "Convention over Configuration" which leads to three **simple commands** to manage any app: